IOHprofiler/IOHprofiler.github.io/IOHexperimenter/Tutorials/Cpp.md

 ```

 <a name="suites"></a>
-### Test on suites
+## Test on suites
 Suites are collections of test problems.
 The idea behind a suite is that packing problems with similar properties toghther makes it easier to test algorithms on a class of problems.
-Currently a suite called __PBO__ consisting of 23 __pseudo Boolean problems__ is provied by __IOHexperimenter__.
-To find out how to create your own suites, please visit [this page](/IOHexperimenter/CreatingSuites/).
+Currently, two pre-defined suites are available: [__PBO__](Benchmark/), consisting of 23 __pseudo Boolean problems__, and [__BBOB__](https://coco.gforge.inria.fr/downloads/download16.00/bbobdocfunctions.pdf), consisting of 24 __real-valued problems__.
+To find out how to create your own suites, please visit [this page](/IOHexperimenter/Adding-Functions/).

 An example of testing an evolutionary algorithm with mutation operator on  the __PBO__ suite is implemented in `IOHprofiler_run_suite.cpp`. __PBO__ suite includes pointers to 23 problems.
 To instantiate problems you want to test, the vectors of problem id, instances and dimensions need to be given as follows:
 ```cpp